-EMX-DVI automatically compensates for signal degradation in long cables.
-Input cable length can be up to 50 ft (15 m), and the unit can drive long DVI Cables on its output to 40 ft (12 m) by boosting the DVI video output.
+The EMX-DVI automatically compensates for the signal degradation caused by long video cable runs of up to 50 ft (15 m) on its input and can drive long DVI Cables on its output to 40 ft (12 m) by boosting and echo-canceling the DVI video output.
 Its ability to equalize cable losses makes it ideal to be placed at the far (display) end of long DVI cables.

-By default, the unit is configured to buffer single link DVI or HDMI signals.
-Using a pushbutton its mode can be changed to support Dual link TMDS signals.
+By default, the unit is setup to buffer single link DVI (or HDMI) signals.
+Use the recessed LINK pushbutton to change the mode to support Dual link TMDS signals.
 There is an indicator on the top of the unit for the selected mode.

-The unit provides driver free USB 1.1 port connection to a PC.
+The EMX-DVI provides a driver free USB port for connection to a PC.
 The package includes a universal power supply, a USB cable for connection to a PC, and a CD containing the User's Manual and Windows™ PC.
 This software allows reading, saving, manipulating, and writing EDID tables to and from the device.
-The EMX-DVI modes (Bypass vs. Emulate or Single-Link vs Dual-Link buffer) are also controllable via the USB port.
+The EMX-DVI modes (Bypass vs. Emulate or Single-Link vs. Dual-Link) are also controllable via the USB port.

 Hall Research EMX-DVI GUI / Uploader

 The DVI connectors used on the unit are DVI-I (they have all the pin sockets even for analog RGB).
 The device provides DVI-I bypass for analog RGBHV (or VGA) signals (i.e. analog pins on the DVI-I input are connected to the output), so it can manage EDID for VGA sources and displays using inexpensive VGA to DVI cables or adapters.

 Using free Hall Research Windows™ software, you will be able to read and save EDID data from any display.
 Edit the EDIDs using 3rd party free software available in the Additional Downloads